Holocaust Museum Houston

-The expansion of The Boniuk Library, with more than 10,000 volumes and numerous resources for in-house research and education, allows for enhanced public access to its 285 oral testimonies for research purposes and genealogical searches.
-The Boniuk Library is one of the largest sources of data in the U.S. for communities destroyed during the Holocaust.
+The Boniuk Center houses Holocaust Museum Houston's Education Department.

 Museum renovation

 In June 2019, Holocaust Museum Houston underwent a $34 million expansion of its original building in the Houston Museum District.
 By more than doubling in size to a total of 57000 sqft, the new facility ranks as the nation's fourth-largest Holocaust museum and is fully bilingual in English and Spanish.
 The new three-story structure houses a welcome center, four permanent galleries and two changing exhibition galleries, classrooms, a research library, a café, a 200-seat indoor theater, and a 175-seat outdoor amphitheater.
 The exhibits now discuss the overall history surrounding the Holocaust, as well as other genocides.
-Some items were moved to protect them during construction,including the rescue boat “Hanne Frank" and a railcar.
+Some items were moved to protect them during construction, including the rescue boat "Hanne Frank" and a railcar.

-Moral Courage Award

-In 1994, HMH introduced the Lyndon Baines Johnson Moral Courage Award in memory of the 36th president of the United States.
-Recipients of this award are individuals who, like Johnson, exhibit moral courage, individual responsibility, and the willingness to take action against injustice.
-The 2009 award honored U.S. Sen. John McCain for his heroism in the face of extreme adversity during the Vietnam War.